How to Unblock a Shower Drain Without Chemicals

 Step 1 Step 1: Straighten It Out

-Straighten out a wire hanger to the greatest extent as you can, but leave one end as it was in its original form.
+Straighten a wire hanger as much as you can while leaving one end in its original shape.

-Create a small hook on the end of the wire you just straightened out.
+Make a hook that is small at the top of the wire that you just straightened out.

-Insert the hook into the drain and search for hair and debris.
-Remove anything that pops up.
+Put the hook in the drain and search looking for hair or debris.
+Pull out anything that comes up.

 Method 3: Dry/Wet Vacuum